cloud-gov/cg-style/CONTRIBUTING.md

 ### Architecture

 The structure of the parts of the style will be modular.
-Small, resusable pieces that have one function and are not dependant on one-another.
-Components should be given easy to understand names.
+Small, reusable pieces that have one function and are not dependent on one another.
+Components should be given names that are easy to understand.

-- CSS: each component should be a class with it's name as the first part.
+- CSS: each component should be a class with its name as the first part.
 - CSS: the css components will have the following structure:
 ```
 /base